tychedelia/bitwig-monome/README.md

-# bitwig-monome-grid
+# bitwig-monome

 ## Installation

 1. Install the Rust toolchain via [`rustup`](https://rustup.rs/).
 2. Build the application `cargo build --release`.
-3. Put `target/release/bitwig-monome-grid` anywhere on your path.
+3. Put `target/release/bitwig-monome` anywhere on your path.
 4. Install DrivenByMoss and follow instructions to set up the OSC controller in Bitwig.